JaehoonSong12/ydjs-projects/README.md

 There are no known bugs or incomplete features.
 ## Dependencies and External Assets
 All the dependencies and external assets are resolved within the solution following the assignment tutorial format.
-- external asset, "Japanese Mask," has been added to the project solution.
+- external asset, "**Japanese Mask**," has been added to the project solution.